Fun New York Slang: Things New Yorkers Say and What They Mean!

 Pronounced “Oh-dee,” this is one of my favorite New York slang words.
 OD can be used in several different ways to describe something as over the top, whether it is good, bad, or just plain crazy!
 It is also seen as overdoing something.
 Some ways it might be used are:

 - Bro, you’re OD’ing right now (you’re doing too much).

 - That photo is OD nice!

-From an outside view, this NY phrase makes me laugh.
-It means “no way or are you serious?!”
+From an outside view, this New York slang word makes me laugh.
+It means, “no way” or “are you serious?!”